kvogt/kyro/README.rst

 There are two daemons: router.py and analyzer.py

-Router.py uses Kyro's BGP library to listen for route updates from a BGP speaking router.
+Router.py uses Kyro's BGP library to listen for best-path route updates from a BGP speaking router.
 These route updates are used to populate a list of prefixes that should be optimized.

 Analyzer.py continuously checks the packet loss and mean round trip time for each prefix over each path.
-If a more optimal path is found than the current best path, analyzer.py will ask router.py to inject the new route into the BGP router's routing table.
+If a more optimal path is found than the current best-path, analyzer.py will ask router.py to inject the new route into the BGP router's routing table.

 Dependencies